nguyen-trinhtk/blackbox-linalg/notebooks/README.md

+# Notebooks
-# Notebooks for weekly presentations & experiments
+Folder for weekly proof-of-concept presentations & experiments using Jupyter notebooks